erosb/kappa/README.md

 ## Supported versions

 Kappa targets supporting OpenAPI 3.1.
 Currently it uses a draft2020-12 compliant validator for JSON Schema.

 ## Contributing

 Reporting issues, making comments, ...
 Any help is welcome !

 We accept Pull Requests via GitHub.
 There are some guidelines which will make applying PRs easier for us :

-* Respect the code style and indentation. .editorconfig file is provided to not be worried about this.
-* Create minimal diffs - disable on save actions like reformat source code or organize imports.
-If you feel the source code should be reformatted create a separate PR for this change.
 * Provide JUnit tests for your changes and make sure your changes don't break anything by running `gradlew clean check`.
 * Provide a self explanatory but brief commit message with issue reference if any, as it will be reported directly for release changelog.

 ## License

 Kappa is released under the Apache 2.0 license.
 See [LICENSE](https://github.com/openapi4j/openapi4j/blob/master/LICENSE.md) for details.

 ## Contributor notes